 Best for: Ensemble databases

-Biojava Bioinformatics tool for Linux is best known for its various java tools ideal for processing biological data.
+Biojava Bioinformatics tool for Linux, Windows and Solaris is best known for its various java tools ideal for processing biological data.
 The genome sequencing software supports a range of datasets and parsers for the common file format.
 Biojava test genomic tool can also be used for managing statistical and analytical routines.

 - Class objects and files for implementing java code